ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 * Delete a user and delete or remove items associated with the user.
 * Attach a user policy.
 * Detach all policies for a user.
-* Add user to a group.
+* Add a user to a group.
 * Remove a user from all groups.
 * Change a user profile password.
 * Delete an access key.